commontoolsinc/labs/scripts/dummy_data/README.md

 - When a sub-prompt is executed that has multi-mode output, put the downstream thing in multi-line output as well.
 - Make it so the output when running the grep example above don't get long weird mangled output names.
 - Figure out a way to allow prompts to run a for each on output from a file (so no need for a separate multi command)
+- allow the various fetch_* that operate on a directory to return multiple items if the named thing is a directory.
+- switch ':' in multi directive to '|'